BrokeStudio/rainbow-chat/README.md

-# RAINBOW CHAT for the NES
+# RAINBOW CHAT demo for the NES

 > &nbsp;
 > Here's a quick tutorial on how to use this online chat demo for the NES.